 Essential reading: Samsung Gear Sport review

 So let's embrace this band's elongated name for our own description: The Samsung Gear Fit2 Pro is a connected cuff concocted of a cornucopia of sports features.
 But can it put activity bands back on the map?
-We got hands-on at IFA 2017 to find out.
+We got hands-on to find out.

 Samsung Gear Fit2 Pro: Features and build

 The big thing you'll notice about the Fit2 Pro is that it eschews the multiple colour options of its predecessor, the Fit2, for two colors: black and black with red trimming.